- Area between the Theatre and the Forum

 In the early IIIrd century the traditional beliefs of the Romans were gradually and partly replaced

-by new faiths coming from the eastern provinces of the Empire.
+by new ones coming from the eastern provinces of the Empire.
 Long and narrow rooms with benches where small groups of initiates worshipped

 Mithra have been found at many locations in Ostia.